 Upon starting this new test, it was evident that the car was performing better and get further than ever before.
 Now, the cars were consistently able to make it to the same position that only a couple of exceptional and ‘outlier’ cars could achieve from the previous attempt.
 Not only this but some individuals were also able to reach further distances than the previous attempt, managing to make it to the ‘S’ shape bends of corners 9 and 10.
 However, they were still getting stuck here around generation 19.
 This was a good improvement showing me that the new fitness function was a step in the correct direction to create a successful lap and a stable autonomous vehicle using Evolutionary Learning.
 While on this attempt, I also tested out some other parameters in the network, by switching the range of the weights to better understand their effects on this DNN.
 I retried both -2 to 2 and -5 to 5, both with negative results in comparison to the -2.5 to 2.5, which was proving to be a superior set up for this use case.

-To confirm the robustness of the weight range between -2.5 and 2.5 I switched back to this without changing any of the cars network topology, meaning it was still using the DNN of 3, 5 and 3 sized hidden layers.
-This is where a huge jump in progress was made by the car, and the potential of this A.I. method really became apparent.
+To confirm the robustness of the weight range between -2.5 and 2.5 I switched back to this without changing any of the car’s network topology, meaning it was still using the DNN of 3, 5 and 3 sized hidden layers.
+This is where a huge jump in progress was made by the car and the potential of this A.I. method really became apparent.

 By only generation 7 a car made it nearly to the end of the lap, only getting caught out on the hairpin corner, an extremely tight right-hand bend.
-After letting the cars evolve for a few more generations the first fully successful laps were starting to begin, and the strengths of this method were very obvious.
+After letting the cars evolve for a few more generations the first fully successful laps were starting to begin and the strengths of this method were very obvious.

 Within only 9 generations the cars were able to make it around the track avoiding collisions with any walls, proving that evolutionary learning can create successful autonomous vehicles and produce them extremely quickly.
 While the cars were making it all the way around, they did still behave slightly erratically.
 However, as mentioned in some papers referenced in section 2.4 of this report this GA evolution can create extremely capable ‘baseline’ cars that can then be further tweaked and perfected through small amounts of training and evolution time, much faster than any other method of learning, such as supervised.